artur-martini/deepSORT-ROS-Noetic/README.md

 The main goal off this project is to integrate a Deep Learning framework with the robotics middleware ROS.
 The main tasks are:

 - Use the YOLO-v4 with PyTorch framework to create the Deep Learning model, which is the "AI" part of the system.
-- Deploy the Deep Learning model with the NVIDIA TensorRT framework (gotta go fast xD)
+- Deploy the Deep Learning model with the NVIDIA TensorRT framework
-- Use c++ to implement the tracker algorithm (Python is slow, C++ goes brrrrrrr)
+- Use c++ to implement the tracker algorithm

 Sub tasks: